razor-network/oracle-node/README.md

 ### Extend Lock

-If the withdrawal period is over, then extendLock can be called to extend the lock period.
+If the withdrawal period has ended, you can use the extendLock command to extend the lock period.

 razor cli